inds-inc/inds-inc.github.io/sendexplorer.md

 </div>
 <p>&nbsp;</p>
-Integrated Nonclinical Development Solutions, Inc. (INDS, Inc.) is pleased to announce the release of **SEND Explorer<sup>®</sup> Product Family v5.0**.
-These validated, web-based applications were designed by scientists to provide advanced viewing, data summarization, and visualization capabilities for study data produced in SEND (Standard for Exchange of Nonclinical Data) format.
+Integrated Nonclinical Development Solutions, Inc. (INDS, Inc.) is pleased to announce the release of SEND Explorer® Product Family v6.0.

-Three new visualizations have been included in the V5.0 release:

-- A new single-study line graph has been introduced for numeric timecourse data.
-  Group means are plotted by study day with the option to display error bars and drill down to view the individual subject that comprise the group mean.

-- A new single-study clinical observations timecourse visualization has been included which depicts the progression of clinical observations over time.

-- A new multi-study visualization has been included which displays the distribution of numeric historical control data.

-**SEND Explorer<sup>®</sup> Product Family v5.0** provides a scalable solution to allow your organization to leverage its investment in SEND data.
+SEND Explorer®, SEND Explorer® Plus, and SEND Explorer® Warehouse are validated, web-based applications designed by scientists to provide advanced viewing, data summarization, and visualization capabilities for study data produced in SEND (Standard for Exchange of Nonclinical Data) format.
+SEND Explorer® Product Family v6.0 provides a scalable solution to allow your organization to leverage its investment in SEND data.

-**SEND Explorer<sup>®</sup>** provides single-study functionality including the ability to view and query SEND data, generate group summarizations with scientifically-relevant visualizations to identify trends and patterns within a study, and review all data for a single subject to compare vs other subjects in its group or vs control subjects, to identify patterns within or across data types, at a given timepoint and over time.

-**SEND Explorer<sup>®</sup> Plus** includes a database to extend SEND Explorer functionality to the multi-study environment and provides powerful yet intuitive cross-study querying capabilities and multi-study visualizations.

-**SEND Explorer<sup>®</sup> Warehouse** provides a data warehouse infrastructure that will enable your organization to combine legacy/non-SEND data sources with your SEND data, to perform advanced term reconciliation functionality, or to refresh internal data sources on a schedule.
+Single-study enhancements in SEND Explorer® v6.0 include the following:

+-   Study Overview Page to give scientists the option to create/identify Notes, Image files, Links, and “Endpoints of Interest” and share them with other users

+-   Multi-Endpoint Line Graph to give scientists the opportunity to plot one or more endpoints within or across domains on separate, adjacent plots and the option to produce subplots by treatment, dose, or sex

+-   Exposure Plot to help scientists assess correlation between a selected exposure endpoint and a selected LB endpoint

+-   Schedule View to produce a chronological summary of endpoints collected across time

+-   Subject View enhancements allowing the scientist to see all non-normal tissue findings for a given subject and the ability to simultaneously include endpoints that were flagged as being of interest in subject view

+-   Ability to capture ad hoc endpoints of interest from summary displays and apply these endpoints to selected visualizations

+Multi-Study enhancements include the following new visualizations:

+-   Multi-Study Histopathology Bar Chart to reveal patterns and trends in histopathology findings within and across studies

+-   Multi-Study Subject Compare View to allow scientists to display selected endpoints from subjects of interest within or across studies

-**SEND Explorer<sup>®</sup>** features include:
+**SEND Explorer**® features include:

 -   A robust data grid that merges subject and group metadata with associated results